Same-sex marriage in Hawaii: Constitutional amendments

+Civil unions

 Civil unions (uniona kīwila, [uniˈjonə tiːˈvilə]) were introduced in Hawaii on January 1, 2012, following the passage of legislation in early 2011.
 These unions provide all of the rights, benefits and responsibilities of marriage at the state level.
 In 1997, the state established reciprocal beneficiary relationships, open to all couples as well as blood relatives, offering numerous spousal rights including the ability to sue for wrongful death, decisions about health care, proptery rights and co-tenancy, inheritance without a will, and insurance and state pensions.

 Bills creating civil unions were considered several times, but failed to receive approval in legislative committees before 2009.
-In 2010, Hawaii House Bill 444 (HB 444), which would have created civil unions for same-sex and opposite-sex couples, passed the Hawaii House of Representatives and the Hawaii Senate.
+In 2010, Hawaii House Bill 444 (HB 444), which would have created civil unions for same-sex and opposite-sex couples, passed the House of Representatives and Senate.
 Governor Linda Lingle vetoed it in July 2010.
 Following Lingle's veto, the American Civil Liberties Union and Lambda Legal filed Young v.
 Lingle on behalf of six same-sex couples.
-The suit, while acknowledging that the state has the constitutional authority to limit marriage to opposite-sex couples, asserted that the State Constitution still mandates that same-sex couples be accorded equal treatment.
+The suit, while acknowledging that the state had the constitutional authority to limit marriage to opposite-sex couples, asserted that the State Constitution still mandated that same-sex couples be accorded equal treatment.
 The suit was withdrawn on March 31, 2011.

-A bill substantively similar to HB 444, Senate Bill 232, was passed on January 26, 2011 by the Senate Judiciary and Labor Committee in a 3–2 vote, and was passed by the Senate 19–6 on January 28; a modification to the bill was then made in the House of Representatives before passage on February 11 by a vote of 31–19.
+A bill substantively similar to HB 444, Senate Bill 232, was passed on January 26, 2011 by the Senate Judiciary and Labor Committee in a 3–2 vote, and was passed by the Senate 19–6 on January 28.
+A modification to the bill was then made in the House of Representatives before passage on February 11 by a vote of 31–19.
 The Senate passed the revised bill on February 16, and Governor Neil Abercrombie signed it into law on February 23.
 Civil unions began on January 1, 2012.

-417 couples obtained a civil union in the first six months after the law went into effect.
+417 couples obtained a civil union license in the first six months after the law went into effect.
 Low participation may have been the result of technical issues that surrounded the conversion of a reciprocal beneficiary relationship to a civil union.
 A bill correcting the transitional issues was signed into law on July 6, 2012.
 At the end of 2012, over 700 couples had established civil unions.
 Since Hawaii enacted same-sex marriage in November 2013, civil unions remain an option for both opposite-sex and same-sex couples to access, making Hawaii one of only four states (Colorado, Illinois and New Jersey being the other three; several other states also recognize domestic partnerships providing many of the benefits of marriage) to allow for this practice.